szymonn121/GameTracker/SETUP.md

 2. Complete Steam OpenID authentication
 3. Backend automatically:
    - Creates/updates your user account
-   - Generates `steam_dump.json` with your library data
+   - Retrieves your `steamId` via Steam OpenID
+   - Fetches your library and profile from Steam Web API using the server's global `STEAM_API_KEY`
-   - Imports games into the database
+   - Imports games into the database (data is isolated per user)
 4. Dashboard displays your games and playtime metrics
 5. Data persists across sessions